ellauppal/EmpowerMe/README.md

 EmpowerMe is a site to Help women and other gender minorities fight imposter syndrome.

-On our blog page, users can read empowering stories about women in STEM and view empowering content including tv shows and films.
+On our blog page -> users can read empowering stories about women in STEM and view empowering content including tv shows and films.

-Users can track every moment they feel empowered on our Empower Page.
+On our empower page -> users can track every moment they feel empowered.

-Users' entries are stored in a database which they can go back and read anytime they are in need of empowerment.
+Entries are stored in a database which users can go back and read anytime they are in need of empowerment.

 This project was created with React, Node, and Firebase.